khmaister/prework-study-guide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+To have an accessible Study Guide
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+- Why did you build this project? to have access to this Studay guide as a template but also a Guide.
 - What problem does it solve?
+Teaching and acting as resource material for basic coding languages.
 - What did you learn?
+The structure and

 ## Table of Contents (Optional)